Marlies van der Putten

 Maria Elisabeth "Marlies" van der Putten (born 23 January 1968) is a Dutch former softball player.
-She played as a infielder for the Netherlands women's national softball team and Terrasvogels.
+She played as an infielder for the Netherlands women's national softball team and Terrasvogels.

 She competed in the women's tournament at the 1996 Summer Olympics.

 Van der Putten was born on 23 January 1968.
 She has at least one sister.
 She is in relationship with her previous national team member Petra Beek.
 They live in Velserbroek and have a son and a daughter.